rmb177/ExData_Plotting1/README.md

 4. Modifies the resulting data frame by combining the first two columns into a single date/time field.

 The scripts assume the unzipped data file is available in the same directory from which the scripts are run.
-Based on the sample plots provided, all plots were generated with a transparent background.

 ## Introduction